2020 Launch Dates:

-Float the deepest river canyon in North America, the Snake River through Hells Canyon on our 4 day rafting adventure, which runs 51 miles through the heart of Hells Canyon, from Hells Canyon Dam to historic Dug Bar.
+Float the deepest river canyon in North America, the Snake River through Hells Canyon on our 4 day rafting adventure, which runs 51 miles through the heart of Hells Canyon, from Hells Canyon Creek to historic Dug Bar.
 Each trip begins and ends in Joseph, Oregon where round-trip transportation to and from the river is included in your trip cost.
 Run powerful class III and IV whitewater, the likes of Granite and Wild Sheep rapids.
 Visit historical sites, fish for prehistoric White Sturgeon, and let our guides take care of your every last need.
 And we’d like to mention that our gourmet menu is capstoned with locally raised and grown ingredients when available.
-We are happy to accommodate most dietary needs upon requests.
+We are happy to accommodate most dietary needs upon request.
 A perfect trip for adventure seekers ages 7 and up.

 2020 Snake River in Hells Canyon Rates & Dates